Worried about taking the train in India? Don’t be. Read This Guide To India Trains.

 Where B2 is the car number and 25 is the seat number (lower berth).

-Each carriage/car is labelled on the outside with the according number (eg. B1 or B2) and some stations have electronic boards above the platform to let you know which car is lined up at that spot on the platform.
+Each carriage or car is labelled on the outside with the according number (eg. B1 or B2).
+Some stations have electronic boards above the platform to let you know which car is lined up at that spot on the platform.

 Waiting room at New Delhi Railway Station.